ironfroggy/hatrack/README.md

 `workers` defines one or more workers and must define a `"default"` worker.

 `command` is a command to run to launch the worker if it is not working, and will be run with the list of defined `arguments`.
+If the command has space-separated arguments, it will be run with a shell and ignores the `arguments` option.

 `prefix` is the URL prefix that will be routed to this worker.
 The worker will not see the prefix.

 `port_env` is an environment variable to launch the worker with defining what port number it should listen to.

+`host` defines a hostname to route traffic from to the worker.

+`env` defines one or more environment variables for the command.

+`cwd` defines a current working directory to change to when running the worker.

 `static` defines a file the service should read instead of launching a worker.